by Ravindra Warang

 Q4.
 Are nutraceuticals safe to use without a prescription?

-Generally, yes—but it’s best to consult a healthcare provider, especially if you're on medication or have chronic illnesses.
+Generally, yes—but it’s best to consult a healthcare provider regarding the safety of nutraceuticals without prescription, especially if you're on medication or have chronic illnesses.
+Understanding the safety of pharmaceuticals and nutraceuticals is crucial, as interactions may occur depending on the specific compounds involved.

 Q5.
 Will nutraceuticals ever replace medicines?